 HOW IS OUR PUMA TOUR DIFFERENT FROM OTHERS?

-- During some of our Puma Prowling days we do take breaks for landscape photography & scenics.
+- During our Puma Prowling days we take breaks for landscape photography & scenics.

 - Our tour includes ALL meals, beginning with the Welcome Dinner and ending with breakfast the morning you fly home.
-Many other tours do not include dinner.
+Some other tours do not include dinner.

 - Our tour includes all ground transportation – airport pickup to drop off.
 Some operators do not include this.

-If you want to be sure of what is included, please do not hesitate to email Jeff!
+If you want to confirm what is included, please do not hesitate to email Jeff!

 PLEASE NOTE: This is an estimated schedule and we’ll do our best to stick to this itinerary, but certain conditions may necessitate changes.
 Good photographic experiences and plenty of chances to view wildlife will be our goals at all times.